List of awards and nominations received by Blackpink

-Blackpink's first studio album, The Album (2020), received nominations for Album of the Year at the 2020 Melon Music Awards, the 2020 Mnet Asian Music Awards, and the 35th Golden Disc Awards and won the Best Album Bonsang at the latter.
+Blackpink's first studio album The Album (2020) received nominations for Album of the Year at the 2020 Melon Music Awards, the 2020 Mnet Asian Music Awards, and the 35th Golden Disc Awards and won the Best Album bonsang at the latter.
 The lead single "How You Like That" received Song of the Year nominations at all three ceremonies and won Best Dance (Female Group) awards at the first two and the Best Digital Song Bonsang award at the third.
 The song garnered Blackpink their first ever Guinness World Records, five in total, including for the most-viewed video on YouTube in 24 hours, and won the MTV Music Video Award for Song of Summer, making them the first K-pop girl group to win an MTV VMA.
 "How You Like That" and "Lovesick Girls" from The Album won Artist of the Year – Digital Music for June and October respectively at the 10th Gaon Chart Music Awards.
 Blackpink also won Best Female Group at the 2020 Mnet Asian Music Awards and was selected by Variety as its 2020 Hitmakers Group of the Year.
 In 2021, Blackpink earned their sixth Guinness World Record for having the most subscribers for a music artist on YouTube, and received a nomination at the Billboard Music Awards for Top Social Artist.
+In 2022, the group earned the MTV Video Music Award and the MTV Europe Music Award for Best Metaverse Performance with their in-game concert Blackpink: The Virtual on PUBG Mobile; the group also won a Guinness World Record for being the inaugural winner of the category at the MTV Video Music Awards.

-In 2022, Blackpink earned the MTV Video Music Award and the MTV Europe Music Award for Best Metaverse Performance with their in-game concert Blackpink: The Virtual on PUBG Mobile; the group also won a Guinness World Record for being the inaugural winner of the category at the MTV Video Music Awards.
-The group's second studio album Born Pink (2022) topped the US and UK album charts upon release, earning Blackpink two Guinness World Records as the first K-pop girl group to do so.
-Born Pink was nominated for Album of the Year at the 2022 Genie Music Awards, the 2022 Melon Music Awards, the 2022 MAMA Awards, and the 37th Golden Disc Awards and won the Best Album Bonsang at the latter.
+Blackpink's second studio album Born Pink (2022) topped the US and UK album charts upon release, earning Blackpink two Guinness World Records as the first K-pop girl group to do so.
+Born Pink was nominated for Album of the Year at the 2022 Genie Music Awards, the 2022 Melon Music Awards, the 2022 MAMA Awards, and the 37th Golden Disc Awards and won the Best Album bonsang at the latter.
 The lead single "Pink Venom" was nominated for Song of the Year at the 2022 MAMA Awards and won Best Music Video, while Blackpink won Best Female Group at the ceremony as well.
 "Pink Venom" and "Shut Down" from Born Pink won Artist of the Year – Global Digital Music for August and September respectively at the 12th Circle Chart Music Awards, at which Blackpink was also awarded the Female Group of the Year.
 In 2023, Blackpink became the first Korean girl group to be recognized by the Brit Awards with their nomination for Best International Group, and received two further Guinness World Records for being the most-streamed female group on Spotify and the most-viewed music channel for a group on YouTube.
 At the 2023 MTV Video Music Awards, Blackpink was awarded Best Choreography for "Pink Venom" as well as Group of the Year, making them the first girl group to win the latter award in the 21st century.
 Blackpink won Top K-Pop Touring Artist at the 2023 Billboard Music Awards, becoming one of the first Korean girl groups to win a Billboard Music Award.
-At the 2025 MTV Video Music Awards, they won Best Group for a second time.
+At the 2025 MTV Video Music Awards, Blackpink won Best Group for a second time.
+"Jump", the lead single from their third extended play Deadline (2026), won the daesang (Note: A daesang, which translates to "grand prize", is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) for Song of the Year at the Asia Star Entertainer Awards 2026 and the Best Digital Song bonsang at the 40th Golden Disc Awards.